 Installing Underfloor Heating

-Wet systems need to be installed by a qualified tradesmen and will cost considerably more but they will take into consideration things like your ceiling height, the temperature at which the water will need to be heated and your boiler capacity as well as the type of flooring you wish to install on top of the system.
+Wet systems are a lot more complicated and should be installed by a qualified tradesmen.
+As such, installation of this type of system will cost considerably more but engineers will take into consideration things like your ceiling height, the temperature at which the water will need to be heated, and your boiler capacity, as well as the type of flooring you wish to install on top of the system.

 As mentioned, when installing electric UFH systems for use with tiles you will need to ensure that the adhesive you choose is flexible and that the sub-floor that is having the UFH installed onto it and tiles laid over the top is suitable.
 When installing UFH onto non tongue & groove floorboards, the boards will need to be overlaid with a minimum 15mm WBP or marine ply.